NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [x] multiple authors support
   - [x] multiple authors per post
   - [ ] avatar for each author, because, pretty pictures are tight (watch @theryangeorge)
+  - [ ] rename "author" in graphql to "authors", it's an array
 - [ ] revamp how SEO component works
   - [ ] migrate from Helmet props to nested html tags?
   - [ ] pass less props into SEO component